DennisZhan1993/FDIA-tutorial/README.md

-# Power-System False Data Injection (FDI) Tutorial
+# Tutorial on False Data Injection Attacks in Power Systems

-> **Version:** V0.1
-> **Audience:** Graduate students beginning research on power-system cyber security, state estimation, and false-data injection attacks
+> **Audience:** Graduate students beginning research on cybersecurity of power sysetems, state estimation, and false-data injection (FDI) attacks
-> **Scope:** Synthetic, offline, 3-bus DC state-estimation experiments only.
-This repository is intended for classroom learning and defensive research.
+> > **Scope:** Synthetic 3-bus DC state-estimation experiments.
+This repository is intended for learning how FDI attacks are formulated, how model-consistent FDI attacks can evade conventional residual-based bad-data detection under idealized assumptions, and how residual-based detection is implemented.
 ---

 ## 1. What will you learn?

-This repository is a small and transparent teaching project for understanding the complete chain
+This repository is a small teaching project for understanding the complete chain

 ```math